Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

     - **Pending** (white)
     - **Manual action** (yellow), see [Make a user decision](#make-a-user-decision)

+    > [Info] You can zoom in/out with your mouse wheel, and move within the graphic by dragging it with your mouse.

-4. If desired, display the transition documentation that might have been added when creating the workflow.
+4. If desired, display the transition documentation that might have been added when creating the workflow, see [Edit a transition](./01_ManageWorkflows.md#edit-a-transition).
 You can identify the documentation by a small [Info] button.

     ![Transition documentation](../../Assets/Screenshots/ActindoWorkFlow/Processes/CheckDocumention.png "[Transition documentation]")